adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ---

-# Persistent Funding
+## Persistent Funding

-can prioritize projects that achieve the most social good (have the most weight) compared to how much they would cost to match
+can prioritize projects that achieve the most social good (have the most weight)<br>compared to how much they would cost to match

 ![](/drawing-10-prioritization.png)